PatrickZimmerer/RARE-ERC-721-Enumerable/README.md

   => It sets up a proxy admin (if needed)

 - Question 2: What is a beacon proxy used for?
-- Answer: A beacon proxy is a vital component in the Ethereum upgrade, facilitating the transition from the current Ethereum network to the new version.
-It serves as an interface between the existing Ethereum network and the upgraded beacon chain.
-The beacon proxy ensures a smooth transfer of assets and information during the transition period, allowing smart contracts and decentralized applications to interact with the upgraded network.
-By providing compatibility and communication protocols, the beacon proxy enables seamless integration of the existing Ethereum network with the upgraded consensus mechanism.
+- Answer: A beacon proxy is a vital component when upgrading implementation contracts, it gets deployed by the factory on construction.
+When you pass in the address to the new logic for the implementation contract into the beacons `upgrade()` function you can update multiple implementation contracts at once, since they are all pointing to that beacon and if the beacon gets updated all other implementation contracts will be updated

 - Question 3: Why does the openzeppelin upgradeable tool insert something like `uint256[50] private __gap;` inside the contracts?
 To see it, create an upgradeable smart contract that has a parent contract and look in the parent.
 - Answer: